 - Allow/Disable comments

-- Allow/Disable downloading (Note: Basic members cannot enable downloading)
+- Allow/Disable downloading (Note: Free and Basic members cannot enable downloading)

 *Captions cannot be disabled or uploaded via the app.
 Select “Configure” to open caption settings in your browser.

 Custom embed settings like domain privacy and player controls are not currently available in the Vimeo app; however, you can visit Vimeo.com to choose default settings that apply to future or existing videos.
 Learn more here.